Forestry in the United Kingdom: Ancient woodland

 Ancient woodland is defined as any woodland that has been continuously forested since 1600.
 It is recorded on either the Register of Ancient Semi-Natural Woodland or the Register of Planted Woodland Sites.
 There is no woodland in Britain that has not been profoundly affected by human intervention.
 Apart from certain native pinewoods in Scotland, it is predominantly broadleaf.
 Such woodland is less productive, in terms of timber yield, but ecologically rich, typically containing a number of "indicator species" of indigenous wildlife.
 It comprises roughly 20% of the forested area.

 Native and historic tree species

 Britain is relatively impoverished in terms of native species.
 For example, only thirty-one species of deciduous tree and shrub are native to Scotland, including ten willows, four whitebeams and three birch and cherry.
-This is a list of tree species that existed in Britain before 1900.
-The sheer number of tree species planted subsequently precludes a complete list.